-- [The fund] will withhold votes for directors who appear to have too many existing commitments to fulfill their duties as director.
-Indications that a director has too many commitments could include serving on more than five other boards and/or employment as a senior officer at another company. - [The fund] will withhold votes for existing directors if they have missed 25% or more of the board's meetings and committee meetings, unless extenuating circumstances are set out in the proxy materials. - [The fund] will vote for proposals to require companies to disclose directors' attendance.
+- [The fund] will withhold votes for directors who are executives of a public company and serve on more than two other boards.
+[The fund] will withhold votes for other directors who serve on more than five other boards. - [The fund] will withhold votes for existing directors if they have missed 25% or more of the board's meetings and committee meetings, unless extenuating circumstances are set out in the proxy materials. - [The fund] will vote for proposals to require companies to disclose directors' attendance.